fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 **observe → hypothesize → experiment → redesign → validate → learn**

-[Argus](https://fanyangcs.github.io/news/argus/) is one exploratory research direction for studying a systems reasoning agent or platform organized around this loop, not a claim that the loop is already solved.
+[Argus](https://fanyangcs.github.io/news/argus/) is one exploratory research direction for studying a system reasoning agent or platform organized around this loop, not a claim that the loop is already solved.

 ## Back to the Result That Made No Sense